rakhimov/scram/doc/coding_standards.rst

 and the final representations are dynamically generated with Sphinx_ in various formats (html, pdf, LaTeX).

-The documentation for the code is checked and generated dynamically with Doxygen_.
+The code documentation is dynamically generated with Doxygen_, which also verifies full documentation coverage.

 The source text of the documentation in the code and the reST format must be formatted consistently and with `Semantic Linefeeds`_